uxora-com/xpenology-docker/README.md

 	- You should find bootloader and kvm disks on a directory like : `/var/lib/docker/volumes/[...]/_data/`

 If you need to change a bootloader parameter (VM_NET_MAC and GRUBCFG_*):
-- In DISK_PATH (ie. `/host_dir/kvm`) folder, uncompress : `$ tar -xzf bootloader.img.tar.gz`
+- In DISK_PATH (i.e. `/host_dir/kvm`) folder, uncompress : `$ tar -xzf bootloader.img.tar.gz`
 - Then delete: `$ rm bootloader.img.tar.gz bootloader.qcow2`
 - Then follow instructions below for others parameters

-Otherwise for all others parameters :
+Otherwise, for all others parameters :
 - Delete or Rename your old container: `$ docker container rm $( docker container ls -qf 'ancestor=uxora/xpenology' )`
 - Then recreate a container with new parameters: `$ docker run [...]`

-## TroubleShooting
+## Troubleshooting

-* Normally privileged mode (`--privileged`) is not needed but you may try it to see if it does not work on your system.
+* Normally privileged mode (`--privileged`) is not needed, but you may try it to see if it does not work on your system.

 #### If you get the following error from KVM:
 ```